EXCLUSIVE-Boeing near decision to launch 737-10 jet -sources

 "No decision has been made on the airplane and any discussion on timing of a possible launch would be speculative."

-Reuters reported last year that the 737-10 marks a tactical response to the A321neo, while Boeing works on strategic plans for a 220-260-seat twin-aisle, mid-market jet.
+Reuters reported last year that the 737-10 marks a quick tactical response to the A321neo, while Boeing works on pivotal plans for a 220-260-seat twin-aisle, mid-market jet.

 But it has produced a puzzle so tricky that Boeing has asked for help from its combat jet experts to design a space-saving gear for the 737-10.